albukerk1/css-color-markers/README.md

 # css-color-markers
-Learning CSS color by building color markers (weird, but yes).
+I learned how to use CSS colors by building color markers (weird, but yes).